BIG4 Koala Shores, Port Stephens, New South Wales © Destination NSW

 How to plan a family road trip in Australia

-By Lee Atkinson
+By Amy Fraser & Lee Atkinson

 Australia is a great place to take a road trip with kids, whatever their age.
 Australians love hitting the road, and doing it with kids here is easy and affordable.
 Read on to discover our top tips for planning a family road trip.

-Get the kids involved
+Keep the kids entertained

 The driving doesn’t have to be boring; make it fun by preparing fun and games for the journey.
 Classic family games like ‘I spy’ are fun for all ages and encourage kids to soak in the scenery, while musical minds will love a road trip playlist or an audio book to listen to.
 Get your little ones extra excited about your trip by downloading our road trip bingo cards that kids can colour in as they spot animals, road signs and landmarks along the way.
 Another fun way to pass the time is to collect postcards at each town you drive through.
 Buy a book of stamps before you hit the road and the kids can post them to friends and family at home on the spot.

 What’s a road trip without quintessential Aussie snacks?
 If you’re travelling with young kids add Tiny Teddies, Twisties and Bubble O’ Bills to your shopping list or, for older children, try Red Rock Deli chips, Golden Gaytimes and any of the Connoisseur Australian native collection.